artainmo/total_perspective_vortex/README.md

 If speed is still an issue I could try decision trees.

 In the end I implemented those three algorithms KNN, GradientBoosting and DecisionTree.
 DecisionTree achieves across 1000 tests 0.98 mean score on test sets and takes 1.92s to execute them all.
 KNN as I expected was highly efficient with 0.9975 mean score on test sets over the 1000 tests in 6.59s.
 GradientBoosting was way slower with 43s time for 0.98 mean score.<br>
-Contrary to conventional practice I had to keep outliers in the training data to achieve any predictive power.
+Contrary to conventional practice I had to keep outliers in the training data to achieve any predictive power.<br>
+Lastly for real-time-data-classification-drifting I had to implement the SGD classifier.
+SGD expects larger datasets and thus as expected it performed poorly in terms of accuracy on this dataset.
+However its speed was relatively good and sklearn's SGDClassifier contains the 'partial_fit' method allowing drifting.

 ### Deployment